A Touch of Frost: Production

 Due to their length, many of the other books were split into multiple episodes.
 "A Touch of Frost" was split over three episodes.
 "Night Frost" was split over two (although the element of DS Gilmore's marriage break-up was used in the series 4 episode "The Things We Do for Love", which has no other reference to "Night Frost", for the series-only character of DS Nash).
 "Hard Frost" was the last and perhaps most closely referenced novel filmed, which was split across two almost unrelated episodes.
 Despite the show still being produced when the last two novels were written, they were never used as source material for episodes, possibly due to their more graphic subject matter.

 The saxophone solo heard during the show's theme music was performed by Barbara Thompson.

 From series 1 through to 5, the series was originally shown and transferred to DVD in the 4:3 aspect ratio (then mostly the UK television norm in the 1990s).
 From series 6 onwards, the show was shown in a widescreen 16:9 aspect ratio.
 The DVD releases reflected this change.
 From 2012 on, ITV3 HD broadcast a growing number of episodes of the series in high definition, remastered from the original 16mm source.
 To do that, the frame has been "opened-up" to include previously unseen parts of the frame.

+The Denton Police Station of early seasons was filmed in an industrial complex at the intersection of Burley Road and Westfield Road in Leeds.
+Various other locations have been used throughout the series for the police station.
+Seacroft Hospital in Leeds and Pontefract General Infirmary in Pontefract were used as the 'Denton' Hospital.
+The exterior of Wakefield Train Station was used for exterior shots of Denton Train Station.
+The now closed courts in Dewsbury Town Hall, Dewsbury were often used for court scenes.